AaryanSharmaNeupane/shop_app/README.md

 "Flutter e-commerce app"

-This is an app developed as a practice project.
-It includes features such as adding, editing and deleting the products.
+This is an app developed to practice flutter framework.
+It includes features such as adding, editing and deleting the products for ecommerce app.
 Also, user can select their favourite items in the app.

 ![i](https://user-images.githubusercontent.com/63339028/210758279-222aba87-5631-4f9d-97ee-7fde9d46daa6.jpg)